netxms/netxms-doc/admin/concepts.rst

        without overlapping addresses.
 Contains appropriate subnet objects.
      - - Subnet
    * - Subnet
      - Object representing IP subnet.
-Typically objects of this class created automatically by the system to reflect system's knowledge of IP topology.
+Typically objects of this class are created automatically by the system to reflect system's knowledge of IP topology.
 The system places Node objects inside an appropriate Subnet object based on an interface configuration.
 Subnet objects have only one editable attribute - :guilabel:`Name`.
      - - Node
    * - Node
-     - Object representing physical host or network device(such as routers and switches).
+     - Object representing physical host or network device (such as a router or network switch).
        These objects can be created either manually by administrator or automatically during network discovery process.
 They have a lot of attributes controlling all aspects of interaction between |product_name| server and managed node.
-For example, the attributes specify what data must be collected, how node status must be checked, which protocol versions to use etc. Node objects contain one or more interface objects.
+For example, the attributes specify what data must be collected, how node status must be checked, which protocol versions to use, etc. Node objects contain one or more interface objects.
 The system creates interface objects automatically during configuration polls.
      - - Interface
+       - Access point
        - Network Service
        - VPN Connector
-   * - Cluster
-     - Object representing cluster consisted of two or more hosts.
-     - - Node
    * - Interface
      - Interface objects represent network interfaces of managed computers and devices.
 These objects created automatically by the system during configuration polls or can be created manually by user.
+     -
+   * - Access point
+     - Object representing wireless network access point.
+A node can have several access points, e.g. 2.4Ghz and 5Ghz, or in case of thin wireless access points managed by a central controller.
+These objects are created automatically by the system.
      -
    * - Network Service
      - Object representing network service running on a node (like http or